Updated On: by

 It is also important to note that many individual senior dental insurance plans have waiting periods.
 Some, however, have no waiting periods.

-Affordable Dental Insurance For Seniors – Pick Your Dentist
+Affordable Dental Insurance Depends On Your Dentist

 If you read our article on discount dental plans, you may think we are 100% against dental insurance.
 We are not.
 We simply know seniors can get sucked into paying high premiums with equally high out-of-pocket costs with no major insurance advantage.
 But, affordable dental insurance for seniors is possible that balances the right premiums, out-of-pocket costs, and coverage.